vtex-apps/search-result/docs/README.md

 The `gallery` block defines how fetched items should be displayed on the store's search results page.

-When declared with no props, it expects as child the [`product-summary-shelf`](https://vtex.io/docs/components/content-blocks/vtex.product-summary/) and consequently the block structure inherited from it.
+When declared with no props, it expects as child the [`product-summary.shelf`](https://vtex.io/docs/components/content-blocks/vtex.product-summary/) and consequently the block structure inherited from it.

 It is possible, however, to use its `layouts` prop to provide several layouts to the page, allowing your store to have different arrangement of items according to what best fits your users' needs.

 In a scenario where several layouts are provided, your store users are able to shift between them according to their needs using the `gallery-layout-switcher` block (described further below).
 The `gallery` will then render the component provided by the currently selected layout.

-:information_source: *You can also set a default layout for your search results page in the `defaultGalleryLayout` prop from the `search-result-layout.desktop` and `search-result-layout.mobile` blocks.*
+:information_source: *It's highly recommended that you set a default layout for your search results page in the `defaultGalleryLayout` prop from the `search-result-layout.desktop` and `search-result-layout.mobile` blocks.*

 | Prop name | Type                      | Description                                                    | Default value   |
 | :---------: | :---------------------: | :--------------------------------------------------------------| :-------------: |